 With the largest, freshest keyword data set, you have access to more than 30+ billion keywords across 170+ countries for your keyword research

-Each keyword and topic is accurately categorized into its appropriate user intent designation using AI algorithms, so user intent is uncovered at scale.
+Using AI algorithms, each keyword and topic is accurately categorized into its appropriate user intent designation at scale.

 No more scouring the SERP one query at a time for clues.